enlyze/enlyze-python/docs/concepts.rst

 A *production run* represents the real allocation of a :ref:`production order
 <production_order>` on an :ref:`appliance <appliance>`.
 Usually, the operator of
-the appliance uses some kind of interface to log the time when a certain production order has been worked on.
+the appliance uses an interface to log the time when a certain production order has been worked on.
+For instance, this could be the appliance's HMI or a tablet computer next to it.
+In German, this is often referred to as "Betriebsdatenerfassung (BDE)".
 A production order oftentimes is not allocated continously on an appliance due to interruptions like a breakdown or weekend.
 Each of these individual, continous allocations is called a *production run* in the ENLYZE platform.
 It always has a beginning and, if it's not still